vladysor/SensEdu/docs/library/dac.md

 }
 ```

-### Send_DAC_2_Channels
+### DAC_2CH
-Since the DAC module has 2 channels, it is possible to use both of them simultainously if needed.
-Initilizaing two channels in code means having two DAC_Structures for each:
+Since the DAC module has 2 channels, it is possible to use both of them simultaneously if needed.
+Initializing two channels in code means having two DAC_Structures for each:

 ```c
 DAC_Channel* dac_ch1 = DAC_CH1;